 Can you hold plants for me?

-Because of limited growing space, I can not hold plants.
+Because of limited growing space, I can not hold plants for long.
 If your temperatures are not suitable for receiving plants I will hold them until they are, but otherwise, please be ready to receive your plants within two weeks of purchasing.
 Please specify in the notes section of your order if you are unable to receive the plants immediately.

 I made an account.
 Can you see my personal information?

-No. The only information I can see when you make an account is your name.
-I cannot view your wishlist or banking info.
+The only information I can see when you make an account is your name.
+I cannot view your wishlist or payment info.
 If you purchase plants, I can see the address you provided in the shipping section.

 I don’t want to make an account.
 Can I still order?